henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 The first thing to note is that this related to text and having enough colour difference to determine letterforms.
 Charts and interactives can contain many things other than text such as bars, lines, squares, circles and other shapes.
 All of these shapes can be big or small or a mix.
 Smaller objects would need a higher contrast ratio whereas a high contrast colour for large blocks would be too strong.

-Also with most interactives and especially maps, you have colours next to each other rather than on a background, so there needs to be some consideration of the spacing between colours that they are distinguishable.
+Also with most interactives and especially maps, you have colours next to each other rather than on a background.
+So there needs to be some consideration of the difference between colours and that you have enough that they are distinguishable.

 ### Represents your data